lambdaclass/zksync_era_precompiles/README.md

     - **Optimizing Accumulated Value:** We are currently naively multiplying two fp12 elements, which contain many zeros.
 Modifying this calculation could enhance efficiency. *This is in WIP.*

     **Future Investigations:**  We need to investigate the reliability of additional optimizations, such as the application of the GLV method for multiplication of rational points of elliptic curves.
-- `P256VERIFY` is already working with the Shamir’s trick optimization. *This precompile has not been audited yet.*
+- `P256VERIFY` is already working with Shamir’s trick optimization. *This precompile has not been audited yet.*
-- `secp256k1VERIFY` is already working with the Shamir’s trick optimization. *This precompile has not been audited yet.*
+- `secp256k1VERIFY` is already working with Shamir’s trick optimization. *This precompile has not been audited yet.*

 ## [Gas Consumption](./docs/src/gas_consumption.md)